How to Structure Long-Form Content for Featured Snippets (2026 Guide)

 3. Filter for queries containing: "what is", "how to", "best", "easiest"

-SEMrush/Ahrefs Featured Snippet Reports
+SEMrush and Ahrefs Featured Snippet Reports

 Both tools track featured snippets specifically:

-• Compare snippet share vs. competitors
+• Compare snippet share against direct competitors over time

 Create a Snippet Tracking Sheet

-Manual tracking helps you understand patterns:
+Manual tracking helps you identify patterns that tools miss:

 Query Snippet Type Date Earned Status Monthly Traffic